These Healthy Sugar Cookies put a wholesome twist on the classic, featuring almond flour, maple syrup, and vanilla for delicious flavor.

 Healthy Sugar Cookies Ingredients

-• Fine sea salt: A smidge of salt goes a long way in balancing the sweetness and amplifying all the flavors in these Healthy Sugar Cookies.
+• Fine sea salt: A little goes a long way to balance sweetness and boost flavor.

 Process shots of Healthy Sugar Cookies-- images of the dough being chilled and rolled into balls